alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-31-rule-on-using-credit-cards.md

 hijri: Muharram 12, 1442 AH
 lang: en
 category: [transaction,loan,riba]
-excerpt: "These gold or silver credit cards are usurious.
+summary: "These gold or silver credit cards are usurious.
 It is not permissible to issue or to deal with such cards."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz